Geonovum/IMX-LineageModel/Keuzes.md

 #### Limitations

-- We don't have a way of indicating the order of the propertyPathExecution activities which is present in the mapping.
+- We don't indicate the order of the activities or path segments which is an important aspect of the mapping
 - We don't have a way of describing the (software) agent responsible for the orchestration (can be copied from PROV-O).
-- We don't have a way of connecting the set of activities that contributed to a response.
-E.g. all activities for an execution of a objecttype mapping.
+- We don't describe objecttype mapping executions.
 - ...